reef-technologies/reefperf/README.md

 2. Create nodes for app testing and put on them test scripts.
 	Design of these test scripts (for consideration)
 3. Run test scripts simultaneously.
-4. Gather infromation form test nodes.
+4. Gather information from test nodes.
 5. Prepare report from test

-## Architecture (except module for raport generator)
+## Architecture (except module for report generator)

 ![alt_text](class_diagram.png)